20 Best Logos of All Time:

 The company name was moved below the icon and lost some of its weight, appearing in a shorter, more rounded font.
 However, since around 1995, when the company gained worldwide popularity, the company name has been dropped from the logo.

 The cleaner icon with its bold red lines makes the Shell logo a strong, confident design.
-The red and yellow color scheme emphasizes the connection between California and Spain.
+The red and yellow color scheme emphasizes the connection between California and Spain and celebrates the company's milestone development of building their first gas stations in California (with its closeness to and history with Spain) in 1915.

 Microsoft, originally named Traf-O-Data, used a stylized monogram logo in black that was unique and memorable.
 When the company was renamed in 1975, the first Microsoft logo was designed.
 It featured the company name in a 70s-style typeface that was formed by a number of thin black lines.